matrix-org/matrix-spec-proposals/proposals/1915-unbind-identity-server-param.md

 which matches the 3PID creation APIs.

-The new `id_server` parameter is optional and if missing the server will attempt to unbind from a suitable identity server (e.g. its default identity server or the server used when originally binding the 3pid).
+The new `id_server` parameter is optional and if missing the server will attempt to unbind from the identity server used when originally binding the 3pid (if known by the homeserver).

 The 200 response is a JSON object with an `id_server_unbind_result` field whose value is either `success` or `no-support`, where the latter indicates that the identity server (IS) does not support unbinding 3PIDs directly.
+If the identity server returns an error than that should be returned to the client.

 Example: